jeffbrin/JACMiniCourse/notes/Class2.md

 4. onkeydown ⌨️
 5. keypress ⌨️

-We will be using the last one called 'onkeydown'.
+We will be using the last one called 'keypress'.
 This means that when the user presses down a key the listener will trigger giving us an opportunity to do something with this key press.

     canvas.addEventListener('keypress', handleKeyPress);